githedgehog/docs/docs/install-upgrade/install.md

 ### Configure Management Network

-The control node is dual-homed.
-It has a 10GbE interface that connects to the management network of the switches that comprise the fabric called `mangement` in the `fab.yam called `mangement` in the `fab.yamll.
-The other link called `external` in the `fab.yaml` file is for the customer to access the control node via their local IT network.
-The management network is for the command and control of the switches that comprise the fabric.
-The management network can be a simple broadcast domain with layer 2 connectivity.
-The control node will run a DHCP and a small http server.
-The management network is not accessible to machines or devices not associated with the fabric, it is a private, exclusive network.
+The control node is dual-homed; the two networks it connects to are called respectively `management` and `external` in the `fab.yaml` file.
+The `management` network is for the command and control of the switches that comprise the fabric.
+It can be a simple broadcast domain with layer 2 connectivity.
+The management network is not accessible to machines or devices not associated with the fabric; it is a private, exclusive network.
+The control node has a 10GbE interface that connects to the management network, and it runs a DHCP and a small http server.

-The `external` network is meant to give ssh access to the host operating system for for ssh access to the control node operating system.
+The `external` network on the other hand is for the customer to access the control node via their local IT network.
+It is meant to give ssh access to the control node host operating system.

 ### Fabric Manages Switches